- Where to submit

-A: You will receive an e-mail notification stating whether your waiver request or exam has been approved or denied via the email address listed in your iMpact profile.
-(Be sure to keep this email address updated over the summer.)
+A: You will receive an e-mail notification stating whether your waiver request or exam has been approved or denied via the email address used to send in the waiver form.
 It is not necessary to contact the faculty reviewer until you receive your decision via email from Ross Academic Services.

-Requests received by August 14 should be reviewed before the first day of the Fall term.
+Late admit requests received by August 3 should be reviewed before the first day of the Fall term.

 Q: I took the course (that I think allows me to waive) several years ago.
 Do I really need to submit a syllabus?